Lex-2008/jsaccess.log/README.md

 Plans
 -----

+* check for required features in the browser and show message if they're not supported
 * hide too long strings (imagine ua) behind overflow:hidden and show them on click
-* use Range requests to check for updates in files
 * tell SQLite which columns are numeric ones
 * draw histograms on numeric columns
 * show geoIP information and, maybe, reverse DNS names for IP addresses